 Next, go down to the box below that says ‘Brush’.
-Here you can change the size of the brush, if it’s feathered or not, and how intense it is.
+Here you can change the size of the brush if it’s feathered or not, and how intense it is.
 For hand painting details like this, I normally have my flow and density set at 30.

-Select where you want it export to, the image format (I use JPEG for web and TIF for printing), and change your color space to AdobeRGB (1998).
+Select where you want it to export to, the image format (I use JPEG for web and TIF for printing), and change your color space to AdobeRGB (1998).
 Voila, you’re all finished!
 You now know how to edit northern lights photos.